Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Type-II and Type-III QC/Convolutional Codes

 We start our investigations with the following motivating example.

-\begin{example} In Example~\ref{ex:shortened:tanner:code:1} we saw that the minimum Hamming distance of type-I $(3,4)$-regular QC codes with a $3 \times 4$ polynomial parity-check matrix cannot surpass $24$.
-In this example we show that type-II $(3,4)$-regular QC codes with a $3 \times 4$ polynomial parity-check matrices can have minimum Hamming distance strictly larger than $24$.
+\begin{example} In Example~\ref{ex:shortened:tanner:code:1} we saw that the minimum Hamming distance of type-$1$ $(3,4)$-regular QC codes with a $3 \times 4$ polynomial parity-check matrix cannot surpass $24$.
+In this example we show that type-$2$ $(3,4)$-regular QC codes with a $3 \times 4$ polynomial parity-check matrix can have minimum Hamming distance strictly larger than $24$.
 Namely, consider the code $\code{C}'$ with parity-check matrix

-(This polynomial parity-check matrix was obtained from the parity-check matrix $\matr{H}(x)$ in Example~\ref{ex:shortened:tanner:code:1} by pairing some monomials into binomials and replacing with $0$ the positions left, careful to preserve the $(3,4)$-regularity.)
+(This polynomial parity-check matrix was obtained from the parity-check matrix $\matrH(x)$ in Example~\ref{ex:shortened:tanner:code:1} by pairing some monomials into binomials and replacing with $0$ the positions left, careful to preserve the $(3,4)$-regularity.)
 The corresponding weight matrix is

 and, according to~\eqref{eq:bound:2}, yields the following minimum Hamming distance upper bound